A Gift from Above

 The World to Come

-21 Then I saw a new heaven and a new earth, for the former heaven and the former earth had passed away; and there was no longer any sea.
-2 And then I saw the holy city—New Jerusalem—coming down out of heaven from God, prepared as a bride adorned for her husband.
-3 And I heard a loud voice coming from the throne, saying, “Look, the tabernacle of God is with men, and he will tabernacle with them, and they will be his people, and God himself will be with them; 4 and he will wipe away every tear from their eyes, and death and mourning and crying and pain shall be no more, for the former things have passed away.”
+21 Then I saw a new sky and a new earth, for the former sky and the former earth had passed away; and there was no longer any sea.
+2 And I saw the holy city—New Jerusalem—coming down out of heaven from God, prepared as a bride adorned for her husband.
+3 And I heard a loud voice coming from the throne, saying, “Look, the tabernacle of God is with men, and he will tabernacle with them, and they will be his people, and God himself will be with them; 4 and he will wipe away every tear from their eyes, and death and mourning and crying and pain shall be no more, for the former things have passed away!”

-The City to Come
+The Bridal City to Come

 9 Then one of the seven angels who had the seven bowls filled with the seven final plagues came up and spoke with me, saying, “Come, I will show you the Bride, the wife of the Lamb.”
-10 So he carried me away in the Spirit to a great and lofty mountain; and he showed me the holy city—Jerusalem—coming down out of heaven from God, 11 having the glory of God.
+10 So he carried me away in the Spirit to a great and lofty mountain; and he showed me the holy city—Jerusalem—coming down out of the sky from God, 11 having the glory of God.
 Her brilliance was like the brilliance of a precious gem, like a jasper, clear as crystal.
 12 She also had a great and lofty wall with twelve gates; and stationed at the gates were twelve angels, and written on the gates were the names of the twelve tribes of the sons of Israel.
 13 Three of the gates were on the east, and three were on the north, and three were on the south, and three were on the west.
-14 Moreover, the wall of the city had twelve foundations, and written on the foundations were the twelve names of the twelve apostles of the Lamb.
+14 Moreover, the wall of the city had twelve foundations, and written upon the foundations were the twelve names of the twelve apostles of the Lamb.

 15 Now the angel who was speaking with me had a measure—a golden reed—so that he could measure the city and her gates and her wall.
 16 And the city was laid out as a square, her length being equal to her width.
 So he measured the city with the reed: 12,000 stadia (her length and width and height were all equal).
 17 He also measured her wall: 144 cubits by a man’s measure, and by an angel’s as well.3 18 Now the wall was made of jasper, and the city itself of pure gold, as pure as glass.
 19 The foundations of the city wall were adorned with every kind of precious stone: the first with jasper, the second with sapphire, the third with chalcedony, the fourth with emerald, 20 the fifth with sardonyx, the sixth with sardius, the seventh with chrysolite, the eighth with beryl, the ninth with topaz, the tenth with chrysoprase, the eleventh with jacinth, and the twelfth with amethyst.
-21 And the twelve gates of the city were twelve pearls: Each of the gates was made from a single pearl!
+21 And the twelve gates of the city were twelve pearls: Each of the gates was made from a single pearl.
 And the street of the city was pure gold, as clear as glass.

 - Lit.
 They have taken place